davecoll3/GotNoBeans/README.md

 # Got No Beans

 GotNoBeans is an online retailer specialising in coffee brewing equipment.
-Specifically targeted at the home enthusiast. they offer a wide variety of home brewers and accessories.
-Beyond this, they offer brewing recipes that are specific to their products to empower users to feel confident when purchasing a product they are unfamilar with.
-In order to promte the business and build a community around it, GotNoBeans host events around the UK during which they showcase and educate around their products.
+Specifically targeted at the home enthusiast.
+They offer a wide variety of home brewers and accessories.
+Beyond this, they offer brewing recipes that are specific to their products to empower users to feel confident when purchasing a product they are unfamiliar with.
+In order to promote the business and build a community around it, GotNoBeans host events around the UK during which they showcase and educate around their products.

-The GotNoBeans website is a full-stack e-commerce site built using Django, Python, jQuery, CSS, and HTML.
+The GotNoBeans website is a full-stack e-commerce site built using Django, Python, JavaScript, CSS, and HTML.

 [View the live site here](https://got-no-beans.herokuapp.com/)